By Vlad Cuc, specialist in company formation matters

 – beneficiary protection: the beneficiaries and their interests have a high degree of protection under Hong Kong laws.

 Other advantages for choosing Hong Kong as a trust jurisdiction include the fact that English is an official language and it is widely used for business purposes as well as the fact that the legal system is based on the English common law (and the trust legislation is based on the English trust law).
 Apart from these advantages, Hong Kong is also an important financial center in Asia and in the world and it serves as a business hub and a gateway to China.
+If you nee assistance for setting up a company in Hong Kong or a trust, you can rely on our team.

 Whether it is used for strict business purposes or for helping secure the family assets, a trust fund in Hong Kong is an investment vehicle that can be useful for many investors.